 Dr. Schrage and Mr. Geffroy also obtained evidence that Mr. Parker provided benefits to foreign actors who provided benefits to him abroad and who Mr. Parker described as “special friends” of the CSCE.
 This included Bill Brower, a prominent foreign financier with extensive dealings in Russia, and Oleksiy Goncharenko, a prominent Ukrainian rival of President Zelenskyy who actively and publicly seeks to replace Mr. Zelenskyy as president.

-After refusing to accept fellows from programs helping minorities obtain postitions, Mr. Parker unilaterally, without consulting CSCE Fellowship Director, inserted Mr. Goncharenko’s top political operative in a CSCE fellowship that Mr. Parker created.
+After refusing to accept fellows from programs helping minorities obtain positions, Mr. Parker unilaterally, without consulting CSCE Fellowship Director, inserted Mr. Goncharenko’s top political operative in a CSCE fellowship that Mr. Parker created.
 This position then provided inside access to a partisan Ukrainian operative to U.S. government decision making on Ukraine, and according to CSCE’s lead on fellows, broke ethical rules banning foreign nationals from working on issues impacting their nations.

 Additionally, Mr. Browder has for years exerted extensive influence and control over the CSCE through Mr. Parker and Massaro, including personally organizing hearings and witnesses, and originating shaping U.S. laws advanced through CSCE Congressional leaders and staff.
 In 2023, Mr. Browder offered what he was told were illegal and unethical gifts to Dr. Schrage and then became aggressive when Dr. Schrage declined to accept the gifts, saying Mr. Parker never objected when Mr. Browder provided him far more expensive gifts abroad.
 Following this, Mr. Browder began working around Dr. Schrage to continue to direct CSCE activities through Mr. Parker and Mr. Massaro.

 The initial CAA investigation also revealed years of misconduct by Mr. Massaro, who CSCE leadership had previously removed from management, until his recent promotion.
 Multiple staff complained of sexual harassment by Mr. Massaro, including a female graduate school fellow whom staff reported crying to them, fearing that Mr. Massaro would destroy her career, and stating that Mr. Massaro should not be allowed to work with future female fellows.
-Other staff reported that Mr. Massaro inappropriately used fellows to work on his personal outside interests, including an outsided initiative he developed with a former Democratic Congressman.
+Other staff reported that Mr. Massaro inappropriately used fellows to work on his personal outside interests, including an outside initiative he developed with a former Democratic Congressman.

 Like Mr. Parker, evidence showed that Mr. Massaro also provided special services and access to foreign officials who were personal friends or who provided him gifts or support on his unofficial trips to Ukraine.
 This includes Mr. Massaro generating an official CSCE invitation to a leader of a controversial Ukrainian military group, the Georgian Legion, linked to alleged human rights violations to speak at a CSCE event in the United States.
 Mr. Massaro indicated that he created this invitation because the Georgian Legion member had been or would likely be denied a U.S. visa and he wished to use the CSCE invitation to pressure the State Department to provide him a visa.